comsec-group/cellift-artifacts/README.md

         Digest: sha256:9a15d4070d321026ad4d5d9ba5a236842c6c456279f9c08f4fa4132de7b399ce

 ### Install Xilinx Vivado.
 (Human time: 5 minutes.
 Computer time: several hours.)

+(This is optional if you re-use the Vivado logs we provide; see later.)

 Download Vivado full edition from the Xilinx website.
 Install it in a path of its own.
 We use HOMEDIR/tools/xilinx/.
 To use it later, source